deezer/stone/README.md

 ## Cross-power spectral density and loss

-The losses are then bases on the distance of these projections on the circle of fifths (or semitones), measured as Cross-power spectral density (CPSD).
+The losses are then based on the distance of these projections on the circle of fifths (or semitones), measured as Cross-power spectral density (CPSD).

 The CPSD is defined as: